 Housing and two meals per day are included in the program fee.
 Study abroad students live with host families for the duration of the program, both in Buenos Aires and during their field placement.
 Students who decide to stay in Buenos Aires for their field site will remain with the same family.
 Local housing coordinators in the field sites outside of Buenos Aires place students in local homestays.

 A three-day orientation session at the beginning of the program will introduce you to the city of Buenos Aires and country of Argentina.
 You will participate in sessions on safety, banking, and transportation, and receive an overview of the academic program, meet your instructors, and take a Spanish language placement exam.

 You are encouraged to bring a wireless-enabled laptop.
 While not guaranteed, many host families have Internet access in their homes.
-You will have wireless internet access at the CIEE Study Center and Internet cafés throughout the city.
-While local connection speeds may not match up to typical U.S. standards, internet is relatively reliable throughout the city.
-The Study Center also has a computer lab with internet access and printers for your use.
+You will have wireless Internet access at the CIEE Study Center and Internet cafés throughout the city.
+While local connection speeds may not match up to typical U.S. standards, the Internet is relatively reliable throughout the city.
+The Study Center also has a computer lab with Internet access and printers for your use.

 The field component is in one of six geographic areas:

 Buenos Aires City and Buenos Aires Province (AMBA): The project in this region focuses on a network of maternal-perinatal centers in an urban environment with the objective of improving the quality of prenatal and postnatal services based on a research-action process.
 AMBA provides an example of a large organization that serves one-third of the country’s population.

 City of Mendoza (Mendoza Province—15 hours from Buenos Aires City): This province, bordering Chile, is working on how it manages public health policy through cooperative efforts between the Department of Education and the Department of Health.
 The project in this region allows students to observe how governmental departments cooperate to provide healthcare services.